sorcerykid/mobs/README.txt

    changing their course.

- * Mobs can be randomly spawned in the vicinity of players, thus relieving the overhead of ABM-based spawners.
+ * Mobs can be randomly spawned in the vicinity of players, thus relieving the overhead of costly ABM-based spawners.

- * Specialized Timekeeper class ensures efficient dispatching of mob-related callbacks for each globalstep cycle.
+ * Timekeeper helper class ensures efficient dispatching of mob-related callbacks for the appropriate server cycle.

  * And of course, much much more!